trananhdung17/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0006-enforce-scopes-in-LMS-APIs.rst

     time of returning unexpired tokens and at the time of validating requests), minimizes the complexity of the code.

-* By associating Scopes and Organizations with DOT Applications and not Restricted Applications, we can eventually eliminate Restricted Applications altogether.
+* By associating Scopes with DOT Applications and not Restricted Applications, we can eventually eliminate Restricted Applications altogether.
 Besides, they were introduced as a temporary concept until Scopes were fully rolled out.

-* By including the organization value in the token, any relying parties that receive the token (including microservices) will be able to enforce the scopes as limited to the organization.

 * Microservices will continue to have limited scope support.
 We are consciously deciding to not address them at this time.
 When we do,